Dr Elizabeth Yi Wang

 - Website: Strategic Crafting of Country Image | LinkedIn

-Dr Wang has a rather wide range of intellectual interests.
-She has been an advocate of “carrying capacity” and its implications for societal development in general.
-She is passionate about being an excellent educator, making contributions in not only scientific discovery but also rigorous knowledge transfer to the society to generate impacts.
-She has been invited by overseas institutions to provide academic advice on embedding pedagogy development into public education, on regional development, regional branding, and cross-border e-commerce education.
+Dr Wang is an award-winning educator, making contributions in scientific discovery and knowledge transfer to the wider society.
+She has been invited by overseas institutions and business associations to advise on strategic issues related to public education, regional development, regional branding, poverty alleviation, and cross-border e-commerce education.